 Contemporary Twists

 Contemporary versions introduce a variety of new flavors and creative fillings, with tuna kimbap being a modern favorite, often mixed with mayonnaise for a creamy texture.
+Tuna fried rice is the deconstructed version of this, and becoming similarly as popular.

 Cheese kimbap, which blends melted cheese with traditional ingredients, is trending, especially among younger generations.
-For those seeking plant-based options, vegan and vegetarian kimbap are becoming increasingly common.
+For those seeking plant-based options, fully vegan and vegetarian kimbap are becoming increasingly common.

 Regional Specialties